Brazil 1982 with Careca,etc

-This is the Best XI team for the South & Southwest regions of Brazil.
+This is the all-time team for the South & Southwest regions of Brazil.
 The South region consists of Paraná, Rio Grande do Sul and Santa Catarina while the Southwest include Espírito Santo, Minas Gerais, Rio de Janeiro and São Paulo.
 For this selection, I have excluded players from Rio de Janeiro and São Paulo.
 Both Gremio and Internacional are located in Porto Alegre in the South region.
 Minas Gerais is the home of Cruzeiro and Atlético Mineiro.

 GK: Claudio Taffarel (Santa Rosa, Rio Grande do Sul)

 Claudio Taffarel earned over 100 caps.
 He was the starting goalkeeper for the World Cup 1994 winning team.
 He also appeared in other eight major international tournaments.
 During an 18-year career, he played professionally for six clubs, including Parma, Internacional, Atlético Mineiro and Galatasaray.
 He won an UEFA Cup with Galatasaray in 1999.

 GK: Rogerio Ceni (Pato Branco, Parana)

 Roger Ceni is known as the goalkeeper who was known as a dead-ball specialist and scored a lot of goals.
 He is recognized as the highest scorer in history for a goalkeeper.
 He is a long-term keeper for Sao Paulo.
 With them, he won two Copa Libertadores: 1993, 2005.
 For Brazil, he had 16 caps.
 He went to two World Cup Finals (2002 and 2006) as a backup.

 GK: Heurelho Gomes (João Pinheiro, Minas Gerais)

 RB: Maicon (Porto Alegre, Rio Grande do Sul)

 Maicon started his career with Cruzeiro before heading to Europe.
 He first played for Monaco and then, Inter Milan.
 At Inter Milan, he was widely considered to be the best rightback in the world.
 He won the Champions' League in 2010.
 He also spent time with Manchester City and Roma.
 He earned 76 caps for Brazil, appearing in the World Cup Finals in 2010 and 2014.